epwalsh/obsidian.nvim/README.md

 #### Concealing characters

-If you wish to use the formatting concealment features, you will need to have `conceallevel` set to a value that allows it, for example:
+If you wish to use the formatting concealment features, you will need to have `conceallevel` set to a value that allows it (either `1` or `2`), for example:
 `set conceallevel=1` in viml or `vim.opt.conceallevel = 1` in a lua config.

 #### Note naming and location